jordanpapaditsas/rps-royale/README.md

 ## Rules
 The player has to choose one option among the rock, paper, and scissors.
 A random option will be generated from the computer’s side and the one who wins will get one point every time.

+## Plans
+- Creating the backend
+- Adding UI
+- Deploy it in Github